Ja178411/igloo-website-clone/README.md

 - CSS3 (with modern flexbox and grid layouts)
 - JavaScript (vanilla, no frameworks)
 - Font Awesome for icons
+- SVG images for graphics

 ## Future Improvements

-- Add actual images instead of placeholders
-- Implement more interactive elements
+- Add more interactive elements
-- Add testimonials section
+- Implement a testimonials slider section
 - Improve accessibility features
 - Optimize for performance
+- Add animations on scroll

 ## License